Indian High Courts Act 1911

-The Indian High Courts Act 1911 was an Act of British Parliament ratified on the 18th of August 1911 to amend the High Courts Act of 1861.
+The Indian High Courts Act 1911 (1 & 2 Geo.
+5. c.
+18) was an act of British Parliament ratified on the 18 August 1911 to amend the Indian High Courts Act 1861 (24 & 25 Vict. c.
+104).
 Notable changes to existing legislation include an increase in the number of judges of high court as well as the ability of government to establish additional high courts across British India.

 Sections

 § 1 - Increased number of Judges of High Court

 The maximum number of judges to serve an Indian High Court was increased from sixteen to twenty.
-Previously enacted regulations, such as those set forth by §2 of the Indian High Courts Act, remained in effect.
+Previously enacted regulations, such as those set forth by §2 of the Indian High Courts Act 1861, remained in effect.

 § 2 - Power to establish additional High Courts

-The powers granted to His Majesty the King under §16 of the Indian High Courts Act were expanded to allow for the establishment of additional High Courts across British India.
+The powers granted to His Majesty the King under §16 of the Indian High Courts Act 1861 were expanded to allow for the establishment of additional High Courts across British India.
 Previously, only four courts had been established.
 Incidental, consequential or supplemental alterations to local or existing jurisdictions were to be made by means of order or patent so as to ensure the administrative superintendence of the newly established High Courts.
 Here, too, previously enacted regulations remained in effect.